 Venice Beach also has a reef just a quarter-mile offshore.
 Bring snorkeling or diving equipment to explore the reef in full.
-Venice Beach is also one of the only beaches near Sarasota to have lifeguards.
-You and your family will be in good hands while swimming.
+Kid-friendly Venice Beach is also one of the only beaches near Sarasota with lifeguards.
+You and the family will be in good hands while swimming.

 If you’re an architecture fan, make sure to hit up Downtown Venice.
 In Venice’s historic downtown, buildings are reminiscent of northern Italian cities.
 With the water, small cobblestone streets, and old architecture, you may even feel like you’re in the real Venice, Italy!

 Located in the historic Cortez Fishing Village, the Florida Maritime Museum explores the entire history of Florida’s maritime industry, from its native settlers to the present day.
 More than just a museum, the FMM is settled on a beautiful 4-acre nature preserve in a historic Old Florida schoolhouse dating back to 1912.

 The permanent exhibits at the Florida Maritime Museum cover everything from maritime navigation to boat building.
 You’ll also get a walkthrough of the area’s fishing history, including a private collection of unique finds from local fisherman Captain Blake Banks.

 The Florida Maritime Museum is open from 9 am to 4 pm from Tuesday through to Saturday.
 Admission to the museum is free.